Collaboration with Automation

 Matthew Bush came across this new automation solution as he was looking for ways to make SFEG more competitive on the global scale, while taking more advantage of existing machinery.

-“One of our biggest challenges is we’re a high mix-low volume producer, most of our lines don’t run all the time, so trying to find a way to put robots on the line in the traditional matt_programs_waldosense was a very big challenge,” says Bush, elaborating on his goal:
+“One of our biggest challenges is we’re a high mix-low volume producer, most of our lines don’t run all the time, so trying to find a way to put robots on the line in the traditional sense was a very big challenge,” says Bush, elaborating on his goal:

 “We wanted to build a mobile, flexible robot force.
 The only way we would accomplish this was with a collaborative robot.
 We only saw a couple of offerings and the UR robot was the only robot that we thought could do the job.
 It’s got the speed and precision of a standard industrial robot with the ability to move around and work next to humans.”